MusicEase FAQ

 The Director of Worship with our organization needs to print the music in a smaller format to fit into the worship aids he creates.
 Can the music be brought into another program and "shrunk" to fit the page size we need?

 MusicEase Professional can shrink the music within the program itself.
 That is, you can scale the music down so that a normal sized page of music prints out as the size of a postage stamp if you want.
 What you would probably want to do is set the margins in MusicEase Professional to fit the page size you need.
 Then scale the music smaller and justify (or even re-castoff first) until the music and verses look like you want.
-See also an earlier section of this FAQ dealing with GhostView for information on importing MusicEase score printouts into other programs.